 A donee who is a natural person is a skip person if that donee is assigned to a generation that is two or more generations below the generation assignment of the donor.
-See Determining the Generation of a Donee below.
+See Determining the Generation of a Donee on page 7.